Mahran-Yacoub/Hands-On-SOAP/README.md

 # Description

-  ***This is a SpringBoot Application such that it represents backend side with some of APIs to Create , delete , update , read resources
+  ***This is a SpringBoot Application such that it represents backend side with some of APIs to Create , delete , update , read resources (CRUD)***
-  (CRUD) using http protocol and localhost as server and 8080 as port http://localhost:8080 and endpoint part like http://localhost:8080/customer/all.***

 # Applied Technologies